-Student Federal Loan Ombudsman.
-A student loan ombudsman works with borrowers to resolve disputes a borrower has not been able to resolve through the normal channels. ombudsman's office is a neutral. informal, and confidential resource to help you resolve a dispute with your federal student loans but should be used only as a last resort.
+Federal Student Loan Ombudsman.
+A student loan ombudsman works with borrowers to resolve disputes a borrower has not been able to resolve through the normal channels.
+The ombudsman's office is a neutral, informal, and confidential resource to help you resolve a dispute with your federal student loans but should be used only as a last resort.
 If you have an issue that you have been unable to resolve through your school or loan servicer, you may contact the federal student loan ombudsman at:

-US Department of Education FSA Ombudsman Group PO Box 1843 Monticello, KY 42633 https://studentaid.gov/feedbackombudsman/disputes/prepare
+US Department of Education FSA Ombudsman Group Phone: 1-800-433-3243 Fax: 606-396-4821 https://studentaid.gov/feedbackcenter/